 While all this advice can be very helpful, it doesn’t replace an in-person exam with your eye doctor.
 Your eye doctor will advise you when to return for your next contact lens consultation.
 Following this schedule is the best way to ensure you can enjoy the freedom of contact lens wear.

 If you are new to contact lenses (or not!) and have any questions or concerns about your eyes or vision, call 229-518-3040.
 Regional Eye Center will be happy to schedule you for a contact lens exam and fitting.

-With the help of Ray D. Williams, OD, you’ll be an expert in contact lens wear and care in no time!
+With the help of our team of eye doctors, you’ll be an expert in contact lens wear and care in no time!